Starcounter/Starcounter.Uniform/README.md

 ```

 ## Uni-form-item & uni-form-item-group
-`uni-form-item` is an uniform component that provides possibility to decorate an optional native `<label>`, any native or custom form control element, and an optional `<output>` message as form item. `uni-form-item-group` allows to group multiple `uni-form-item` elements into one form group with separate label and message.
+`uni-form-item` decorates an optional native `<label>`, any native or custom form control element, and an optional `<output>` message as form item. `uni-form-item-group` groups multiple `uni-form-item` elements into one form group with separate label and message.

-More about `uni-form-item` and `uni-form-item-group` components you can read in Uniform.css [readme for uni-form-item](https://github.com/Starcounter/uniform.css/blob/master/components/uni-form-item/README.md) and [readme for uni-form-item-group](https://github.com/Starcounter/uniform.css/blob/master/components/uni-form-item-group/README.md).
+You can read more about `uni-form-item` and `uni-form-item-group` components in Uniform.css [readme for uni-form-item](https://github.com/Starcounter/uniform.css/blob/master/components/uni-form-item/README.md) and [readme for uni-form-item-group](https://github.com/Starcounter/uniform.css/blob/master/components/uni-form-item-group/README.md).

 ### FormItemMessagesBuilder
 `uni-form-item`/`uni-form-item-group` helper part works based on `FormItemMetadata` structure that is filled with proper view-model for given properties.
 Structure of this view-model looks like this: